Crimes Against Humanity Initiative: Current work

-Responses to the Initiative and Proposed Convention
+Responses to the initiative and Proposed Convention

-Positive responses to the Proposed Convention
+Positive responses

 The Proposed Convention and the Initiative has received support from a number of practitioners and scholars in the field of international criminal.
 For example, the Prosecutors of various international criminal tribunals have endorsed the goal of a convention on crimes against humanity in the declarations adopted in Chautauqua, New York, in 2010 and in Kigali, Rwanda, in 2009.
 The flagship book by the Initiative, Forging a Convention for Crimes Against Humanity, has received considerable praise and attention and received the Book of the Year Award from the American Branch of L'Association Internationale de Droit Pénal.

 Additionally, the work of the Initiative was cited by the International Law Commission in its report detailing its decision to add the topic "Crimes against humanity" to its long-term programme of work.

 Following Sean Murphy's report to the International Law Commission urging it to take up the topic of crimes against humanity, George Washington Law School enacted a new student project to search and develop commentary based on the Harris Institute's proposed convention.

 In the 69th Session of the UN General Assembly in 2014, many states made positive remarks on the International Law Commission's decision to move forward with studying the need for a global crimes against humanity treaty, and expressed their support for the work of the ILC on the crimes against humanity treaty topic, including Australia, Croatia, the Czech Republic, Israel, Japan, Korea, Trinidad and Tobago, and the United States.
-In particular, Croatia stated that it “fully supports endeavors aimed at developing a global international instrument for the prevention, prosecution and punishment of crimes against humanity, as well as cooperation between States in that regard.”
+In particular, Croatia stated that it "fully supports endeavors aimed at developing a global international instrument for the prevention, prosecution and punishment of crimes against humanity, as well as cooperation between States in that regard."
 The Czech Republic expressly noted the work of the Crimes Against Humanity Initiative in this area in their statements.